American Bobtail vs American Curl: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between American Bobtail and American Curl.
 American Bobtail requires moderate levels of exercise and engagement, while American Curl needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar activity demands mean daily time commitments are comparable; the decision hinges on other factors.
 American Bobtail owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for American Curl.
 Under-exercised cats of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between American Bobtail and American Curl.
 American Bobtail has low to moderate grooming needs, while American Curl requires low to moderate maintenance.
 Professional grooming costs reflect these differences: American Bobtail owners typically spend $0-$200 annually on grooming, compared to $0-$200 for American Curl.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Home grooming routine: brushing, bathing, nail care, dental hygiene — in addition to any professional services.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these cats.

 Best for Low-Maintenance Owners